-Objective 1.2 Increase the AAA's functional capacity to serve older adults through strategic partnerships and collaborations. and meaningful Explanation The primary intent of this objective is to encourage the development of partners and local actors in the elder services sector which will directly lead to increases in the services the provide older adults residing in their areas. - Progress Strategies ADRC will convene the Local Coalition Work Group (LCWG) on an annual basis from 2024 through 2027, to advise in the planning and evaluation of the ADRC. a.
-The LCWG's will assist with the development of the ADRC annual Program Improvement Plan (APIP) b.
+Objective 1.2 Increase the AAA's functional capacity to serve older adults through strategic and meaningful partnerships and collaborations.

+Explanation The primary intent of this objective is to encourage the development of partnerships between AAAs and local actors in the elder services sector which will directly lead to increases in the services that AAAs are able to provide older adults residing in their areas.

+Progress Strategies 1.
+ADRC will convene the Local Coalition Work Group (LCWG) on an annual basis from 2024 through 2027 (before December 2024 and yearly thereafter), to advise in the planning and evaluation of the ADRC. a.
+The LCWG's will assist with the development of the ADRC annual Program Improvement Plan (APIP).
+The AIP will be completed and/or reviewed on or before December 2024 and yearly thereafter. b.
 The membership will consist of representatives from agencies and organizations serving older adults, persons with disabilities and caregivers. c.
 The work group shall also include Alzheimer's Association chapters, housing authorities, Serving Health Insurance Needs of Elders (SHINE) volunteers, local government, and selected community-based organizations, including social services organizations, advocacy groups and any other such individuals or groups as determined by DOEA.
+Membership/roster information, and each meeting's list of attendees and meeting minutes will be kept on file.